 A taxonomy is a hierarchical structure separating concepts into specific classes or categories based on common characteristics.
 The taxonomy provides a conceptual framework for discussion, analysis, or information retrieval.
-SEAS T-6: Technology Standards, Section 4 Technology Standards Reference Guide defines the guide and the taxonomy for technology, security, and data standards.
+The T-6: Technology Standards, Section 4 Technology Standards Reference Guide defines the guide and the taxonomy for technology, security, and data standards.
 Key elements of the taxonomy are the domain, area, and category.
-Data standards are found in the following taxonomy concepts in the TSRG on the FX Projects Repository (i.e., FX Home > Reference Materials > Technology > Technology Standards Reference Guide (TSRG)):
+Data standards are found in the following taxonomy concepts in the TSRG in the FXPR at FX Hub > Reference Materials > Category: Technology > Technology Standards Reference Guide (TSRG):

-- Data standards definitions used in the exchange of information

-- > These are data standards used in the exchange of information and specify standards for both format and content.
+- Data standards definitions used in the exchange of information - > These are data standards used in the exchange of information and specify standards for both format and content.

-- > Domain: Technical

-- > Area: Information
+Domain: TechnicalArea: Information

-- > Category: Data Standards
+Category: Data Standards

-- Data standards setting authorities and governing bodies

-- > These are the authoritative governing bodies that preside over the establishment, maintenance and deprecation of data standards.
+- Data standards setting authorities and governing bodies - These are the authoritative governing bodies that preside over the establishment, maintenance and deprecation of data standards.

-- > Domain: Technical
+Domain: Technical

-- > Area: Standards Authority

-- > Category: Data Standards
+Area: Standards AuthorityCategory: Data Standards